 The level of school can be preschool, primary, secondary, university, and other tertiary.

-DEM_11 What is the highest class that (name) (have/has) completed?
+DEM11 What is the highest class/year that (name) (have/has) completed?

 The term completed refers to whether the person attended the grade/year until the end of the school year and successfully completed.
 If a person attended this grade but failed at the end of the school year, he/she did complete the class. ;